kamilnazar/DynamicFormAndroid/README.md

 # DynamicFormAndroid
-Generate from inputs using information from JSON file.
+Generate form inputs using information from JSON file.